MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-B-Copyright-Claims-Board-Procedures/part-222-Proceedings/section-222.9.md

 (4) A copy of the notification of claimed infringement that is alleged to contain the misrepresentation;

-(5) A copy of the counter notification that is alleged to contain the misrepresentation; and
+(5) A copy of the counter notification that is alleged to contain the misrepresentation;

+(6) A copy of any agreements related to the counterclaim, including any amendments or revisions; and

-(6) Any other exhibits that play a significant role in setting forth the facts of the counterclaim.
+(7) Any other exhibits that play a significant role in setting forth the facts of the counterclaim.

 (e) *Timing of counterclaim.* A counterclaim must be served and filed with the respondent's response unless the Board, for good cause, permits a counterclaim to be asserted at a subsequent time.

 [87 FR 17004, Mar.
-25, 2022]
+25, 2022, as amended at 87 FR 77520, Dec.
+19, 2022]